SpectraL519/cpp-gl/docs/graph_elements.md

     - For directed edges: $\text{vertex-id} = v$
     - For undirected edges: `is_incident_with(vertex)`
   - *Parameters*:
-    - `vertex_id: const types::id_type` – the vertex ID to check if it is the target.
+    - `vertex_id: const id_type` – the vertex ID to check if it is the target.
   - *Return type*: `bool`

 - **`is_loop() const noexcept`**: